Question: Can my client with dementia drive?

 To see and evaluate everyone was the industry standard and we believed to be best practice.
-The mindset was, the best way to determine fitness to drive was to see the client drive – even if all of our clinical testing was indicating otherwise.
-While this is true for the majority of clients – I still have non-dementia clients who will surprise me and do well in the car – we later have come to find out that the driving evaluation for clients with dementia is not necessarily needed.
+The mindset was, the best way to determine fitness to drive, was to see the client drive.
+While this is true for the majority of clients – I still have non-dementia clients who will surprise me and do well in the car – we have come to find out that the driving evaluation for clients with dementia is not always needed.
 The mindset was also, maybe this would help the client understand the need to retire from driving.
-However, truthfully, because of the stage of dementia, most clients lacked the insight to understand how their driving behaviors were unsafe.
+However, in my experience, most clients lacked the insight to understand how their driving behaviors were unsafe.
 As a result the driving evaluation caused more angst.

-What is interesting is that sometimes, because driving can be an exceptionally overlearned behavior, I would take someone with dementia for a driving evaluation and see no errors.
+What is interesting is that sometimes, because driving can be an exceptionally overlearned behavior, I would take someone with dementia for a drive and see no errors.
 But I knew, they were really not safe to continue.
 As a result, many times, I felt conflicted.
 I questioned myself, “Was completing the driving evaluation, really the best strategy for every client with dementia?”

-Much of their work has lead to the Evidenced Based Consensus Statements.
+Much of their work has lead to the AOTA Evidenced Based Consensus Statements.
 These statements include a section specifically on dementia.
 I am posting this resource and strongly encourage you use this to help guide your own practice.

 These statements clearly reinforce the following,

-“An individual with moderate to severe dementia should not drive.”
+- “An individual with moderate to severe dementia should not drive.”

-“Those with very mild or mild dementia may be appropriately referred for further testing when risk factors for unsafe driving are present.”
+- “Those with very mild or mild dementia may be appropriately referred for further testing when risk factors for unsafe driving are present.”